DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 ### Strength Flows from the Force
 _**Way of Tutelage:** 6th level_<br>
-When you cast a power that affects only<br> your companion, you can choose to treat<br> the power as if cast at your Max Power<br> Level.
+When you cast a power that affects only your companion, you can choose to treat the power as if cast at your Max Power Level.

-You can use this feature a number of<br> times equal to your proficiency bonus, as shown in the consular table.
-You regain all<br> expended uses when you finish a<br> long rest.
+You can use this feature a number of times equal to your proficiency bonus, as shown in the consular table.
+You regain all expended uses when you finish a long rest.